Lights over Palma: Castillo Son Vida launches the Christmas season with concerts, cinema and festive menus

 Gospel, decoration workshops, open-air cinema and festive meals for guests and visitors

 When in December the street lamps on Passeig Mallorca begin to glow earlier and the air carries a hint of sea and firewood, the Castillo Hotel Son Vida packs its holiday programme.
-On the hill where villas are quieter and the city's lights lie like a chandelier, the hotel of the entrepreneur family Schörghuber already struck its first notes at the end of November.
+On the hill where villas are quieter and the city's lights lie like a chandelier, the hotel of the entrepreneur family Schörghuber already struck its first notes at the end of November, echoing the capital's light switch-on in Palma Shines: Thousands Celebrate the Start of the Christmas Season at Major Light Show.

 The season opened on November 28 with an atmospheric concert by the Palma Gospels Singers in the festively decorated lobby.
 Neighbours and guests could escape the evening temperatures with a welcome drink and immerse themselves in warm voices — a small island pause between Christmas preparations and shopping bustle.